DeeJayTC/cloudstorage-wrapper/README.md

 ## Info
 TCDev CSW is a microservice that wraps cloud storage providers into a single API layout and a single point of contact.
 You only need a valid API Key for each and can access Dropbox, OneDrive and Sharepoint by using the same API Scheme and you only have to implement one API in your product to integrate all three services.
+It was developed for Teamwork.com and is still being used today.

+If you run a SAAS app and want to implement either of the three, why don't you just implement all three at once? :)

 We're working on adding more providers soon.